AndreBaltazar8/ablac/docs/self-hosting.md

 make check        # both gates
 ```

+`make test` uses the locked and vendored `abla-testrunner` package to schedule
+the manifest in `tests/abla-tests.json`.
+Tests are bounded, process-isolated,
+logged independently, and run with eight jobs by default.
+Set
+`ABLA_TEST_JOBS` when the host needs a lower concurrency limit.

 `tools/build-self-hosted-release.sh` splits compiler LLVM emission, object
 generation, and linking into separate bounded processes to keep peak memory
 predictable. `tools/test-pure-self-rebuild.sh` performs the fixed-point proof